hrszpuk/rvm/docs/SPEC.md

 Instructions consume arguments.
 This means that the arguments will be popped off the stack when the instruction is executed.

 ## Opcode
+The opcode is the machine-readable bytecode.
+It is designed to be simple, lean, and fast.
+This means it is not designed to be human-readable.
+The translation module will translate the assembly code into bytecode.

 ### Opcode format